-Prerequisite: Physiology 8 with a grade of "C" or bester.
+Prerequisite: Physiology 8 with a grade of "C" or better.

-Lecture 3 hours; laboratory 3 hours.
 Introduces structure and function of the human body, with emphasis on the organ and systems level of study.
 Anatomical and physiological topics are integrated in this second course of a two semester sequence.